kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 ### Non Goals

-1. This KEP focuses on the core resource types of CPU and memory.
+1. This KEP focuses on the core resource types of CPU, memory and hugepages.
 It doesn’t intend to address other resource types (e.g. GPU, storage, network bandwidth) at the pod level in this phase.
 However, it could be considered in future extensions of the KEP.
+2. Pod-level device plugins: existing container-level device plugins are compatible with this proposal, but there are some discussion on how to share device(s) among containers within a pod, which is out of scope of this KEP.
+3. This proposal will not explore dynamic QoS class adjustments based on runtime conditions or pod phases.
+Instead, it will focus on static QoS class determination based on pod-level and container-level resources.
+Future explorations into dynamic QoS changes may be considered in subsequent proposals.
+4. This proposal does not aim to implement fine-grained control over resource sharing within a pod.
+While pod-level resources facilitate basic resource sharing, more advanced controls such as weighted sharing and prioritization are outside the current scope.
+These enhancements may be explored in future proposals.
+5. This proposal does not focus on performance optimizations for specific workloads.
+Although the feature is anticipated to enhance resource utilization, specific optimizations for particular workloads, such as high-performance computing, will be considered in future iterations.

 ## Proposal